Rudy Hartono

-Rudy Hartono Kurniawan (born Nio Hap Liang (梁海量 (Liáng Hǎiliàng, Niô͘ Hái-liâng)); 18 August 1949) is an Indonesian former badminton player holding the record of winning the men's singles title at the All-England Championship eight times, seven times consecutively from 1968 to 1974.
-He won the World Championship in 1980 on his only attempt at this title.
-He is one of the most famous players in the history of the sport and is considered to be one of the greatest badminton players of all time.
+Rudy Hartono Kurniawan (born Nio Hap Liang (梁海量 (Liáng Hǎiliàng, Niô͘ Hái-liâng)); 18 August 1949) is an Indonesian former badminton player holding the record of winning the men's singles title at the All-England Championship eight times, including seven times consecutively from 1968 to 1974.
+He won the World Championships in 1980 on his only attempt at this title.
+Widely regarded as a badminton icon, he is considered to be one of the greatest badminton players of all time.

 Early life

 Hartono was born on 18 August 1949 as Nio Hap Liang in Surabaya.
 He is the son of Zulkarnain Kurniawan and the third child of eight siblings in the family.
 His sister Utami Dewi is a five-time national badminton champion and former Indonesia Uber Cup team member.
 The family lived in Jalan Basuki Rachmat and owned tailoring and dairy farming businesses.
 The young Hartono embraced many types of sports, including athletics, swimming, volleyball, football, and roller skating, but his athletic path soon led him towards badminton.

 At age 11, Hartono started formal badminton training under the tutelage of his father.
 He would train for almost the entire day in a small badminton club set up by his father in a railway station warehouse.
 In 1961, he entered his first tournament at the Surabaya's junior championship when he was 12 and won.
 After leaving his father's club, Hartono would later play for the much bigger Rajawali Club where many good Indonesian badminton players were trained.
 At age 15, he won the national junior championship.
 While competing in municipal tournaments, the teenage Hartono soon caught the eye of the national scouts and was drafted into the National Training Center in late 1965 to help the national team in the upcoming Thomas Cup.